W34K3D/W34K3D/Python Documentation.md

 $ 6
 ```
 The **append()** function adds a new item to the end of a list.
-It is called using dot notation because it's specific to lists.
+&nbsp; It is called using dot notation because it's specific to lists.
 It doesn't works on strings because strings are immutable.

 ```py